Haoban/Affective-Computing-by-DL/README.md

 # Affective Computing by DL
- Solving affective computing problems through neural networks
+->Solving affective computing problems through neural networks

  Copyright belongs to University of Oulu, taken in 2019 Autumn, Affective Computing.
 ## Welcome to discuss, plagiarism is FORBIDDEN!